Angelo-Tassi/reactgamesdb/README.md

 - Browse games by platform
 - Pagination to navigate through game pages
+- Footer and Header bars displaying stats regarding the available content
 - Click on a game card to view more details and screenshots of the game in an overlay
 - Responsive design for mobile and desktop screens
-- Footer bar with stats regarding the available content

 ## Missing